-Year I Ended December 31,
+Year Ended December 31,

-2014 2013
+2015 2014

-Audit Fees (1) \$ 797 7,000 \$ 728,000
+Audit Fees (1) \$ 786,000 \$ 797,000

-Audit-Related Fees (2) 45 5,000 45,000
+Audit-Related Fees (2) 46,000 45,000

-Tax Fees (3) 0 91,000
+Tax Fees (3) 95,000 0

-All Other Fees (4) 70 0,000 41,500
+All Other Fees (4) 70,000

-Total \$ 912 2,000 \$ 905,500
+Total \$ 927,000 \$ 912,000

 - (1) Represents the aggregate fees billed for (a) the audit of the Company's annual financial statements, (b) the reviews of the financial statements included in the Company's Quarterly Reports on Form 10-Q, (c) other statutory and regulatory filings or engagements and (d) the audit of the Company's internal controls over financial reporting. - (2) Represents the aggregate fees billed for audit-related fees related to assurance and related services.
 Includes, among others, the audit of the Company's employee benefit plans and other accounting related consultations. - (3) Represents the aggregate fees billed for tax compliance, tax advice and tax planning services.
-These professional services include assistance in the preparation of the Company's various federal, state and local tax returns, tax consultation and various amendments. - (4) Represents the aggregate fees billed (a) with respect to the 2014 Fiscal Year, for services rendered in connection with the Company's acquisition of a business and (b) with respect to the fiscal year ended December 31, 2013, for services rendered in connection with the Company's acquisition of a business in Canada.
+These professional services include assistance in the preparation of the Company's various federal, state and local tax returns, tax consultation and various amendments. - (4) Represents the aggregate fees billed with respect to the fiscal year ended December 31, 2014, for services rendered in connection with the Company's acquisition of a business.